-Policy Target: 36% percent reduction in potable water use per capita from campus baseline by 2025, with interim target of 20% reduction by 2020
+Plan Target: 36% percent reduction in potable water use per capita from campus baseline by 2025

 “Failure to take constructive action is not an option…Water scarcity is likely to be one of the most severe consequences of population growth and climate change and Los Angeles is particularly vulnerable because of our arid climate and reliance on imported water.” – UCLA Chancellor Gene Block